Cirrus Training

 • Airframe and Powerplant Differences course details operational differences between Cirrus aircraft engine and airframe models, for example from SR20 to SR22.

-• Recurrent Training The recurrent check cycle is designed to allow a pilot to follow alternating training sequence.
-Following initial training, a 90 day Refresher Course is recommended with subsequent adherence to a six month recurrent schedule composed of Schedule A focusing on IFR procedure and Schedule B focusing on VFR procedure.
-If followed, this sequence could permit a flight review and an IPC on an annual basis while accomplishing recurrent Cirrus training.
-Note that completion of Cirrus Pilot Proficency Program (CPPP) weekend seminar is actually a recommended substitution for a recurent training check.
+• Recurrent Training recurrent check cycle is designed to follow alternating training sequence.
+Following initial training, a 90 day Refresher Course is recommended with subsequent adherence to a six month alternating recurrent schedule composed of IFR and VFR tasks.
+When followed, this sequence permits a flight review and an IPC on an annual basis while accomplishing recurrent Cirrus training.

 Who should I train with?